radimklaska/uav_configs/betaflight_logo/README.md

 * must use white and black colors only
 * green areas will be transparent on the OSD

+## Tools

+I don't usually work with graphic software and I don't wan't to install anything - I managed to create some of those logos by using only online tools:

+* https://www.photo-kako.com/en/shade.cgi - Will convert image to strictly black and white, no shading.
+* https://www.photopea.com/ - Great free online image editor.

 ## Credits

 * Bit more details and examples: https://bflogo.ekezet.com/static/help.html